open-contracting/standard-development-handbook/docs/github/branch_management.md

 ## Pruning branches

+* After merging a pull request, delete its branch.
 * If a branch has no commits ahead of the default branch, and is merged, delete it.
 * If a branch has no commits ahead of the default branch, and is not merged but is a month old, delete it.